FLUID REPLENISHMENT

 Fluid intake is ‘too little’ if the amount introduced is less than our current needs.
 So what are the factors determining our needs?

-• water loss (evaporation, sweating, respiratory loss)
+- water loss (evaporation, sweating, respiratory loss)

-• body weight
+- body weight

-• the amount of nutrient intake
+- the amount of nutrient intake

 The first two are clear, the third requires an explanation.
-The function of water is to dissolve soluble materials in our body and keep thewasserm in solution.
+The function of water is to dissolve soluble materials in our body and keep them in solution.
 If we are on a diet, our carbohydrate, salt and protein intake is low and the number of dissoluable molecules circulating in our body is reduced, thus we are willing to put up with less fluid.
 We become repeatedly thirsty after a hearty lunch as the intake of sugar, amino acids, etc., reaches and ‘thickens’ our blood stream.
 Dissolution is not the best expression since different materials ‘absorb’ water in different ways.

 If we drink less than 500 ml (pint) of water, the detoxification process will be certainly impaired.
 Top athletes usually take in more nutrients and typically, they also use active micronutrients.
 Thus their fluid demand may multiply.